pbs/resty/doc/tutorial.rst

 Step 3: Use filters
 -------------------

 The ``filters`` are used to describe complex interactions that usually require some sort of human input.
 One particularly common situation is searching trough the elements of a collection.
 Templates are available only in collections.
-Since ``zipcode_service`` returns a collection we can filter it based on zip.
+Since ``zipcode_collection`` returns a collection we can filter it based on zip.

 ::

-    >>> filtered_zipcodes = zipcode_service.filter('zip', zipcode='22202')
+    >>> filtered_zipcodes = zipcode_collection.filter('zip', zipcode='22202')

 ..
 Note::